Open-Tube-Project/Open-Tube-Project/README.md

 <p align="center">OpenTube will use Dart for the overall video pulling mechanism but the app itself will be programmed in the native language of each system.
-OpenHarmony will use ArkTS
+OpenHarmony will use ArkTS,
-Android uses Kotlin
+Android uses Kotlin,
-iOS will use Swift
+iOS will use Swift.

 ###